gogamar/s1_2_bootstrap_sass/README.md

     - Modify the grid layout for different screen sizes:
     - Adjust column stacking and layout for tablet and mobile view.
     - Update the color of elements based on screen width (for mobile, tablet, and desktop).

+### Exercise 2: Features Section

+- **Objective**: Add a "Features" section using Bootstrap grid and components.
+- **Main Tasks**:
+  - Use the responsive grid to organize the text and layout of the features section.
+  - Customize Bootstrap's "tabs" component to match the design.